 Silver Gelatin

-Silver gelatin printing was the standard photographic process of the twentieth century and continues to be of importance, though it is rapidly in decline as digital methods take precedence.
+Silver gelatin printing was the standard photographic process of the twentieth century and continues to be of importance, though it has been in rapid decline as digital methods have taken precedence.
+Nevertheless, pockets of resistance are appearing.
+Perhaps before long it will have joined the ranks of Alternative Photographic Methods.

 In modern gallery parlance it generally means black and white prints made on commercially produced papers.
 From the early 1990s I used a variety of available papers, generally on a fibre-based paper support.
 These were archivally processed and selenium toned for permanence.